Krunal Pandya on how a rejected job led to him and Hardik being spotted for Mumbai Indians

-The Indian Premier League has seen several famous rags-to-riches stories and once such is that of Hardik Pandya and Krunal Pandya.
-The Pandya brothers started their cricket journey in Baroda and after shining for Mumbai Indians in the IPL, the duo have gone on to represent the country.
+The Indian Premier League has seen several famous rags-to-riches stories and one such is that of Hardik and Krunal Pandya.
+The Pandya brothers started their cricket journey in Baroda and after getting selected to play for Mumbai Indians in the IPL, the duo have gone on to represent the country.

-While Krunal Pandya has gone to play only in Twenty20 Internationals, Hardik Pandya is an integral part of the Indian team across formats.
+While Krunal has gone to play only in T20 Internationals, Hardik is an integral part of the Indian team across formats.

 In a recent interview, Krunal revealed how it was a decision to turn down a speed post government job that led to him being selected by Mumbai Indians.
 The left-hander had witnessed a dip in his career but still decided to go for the Syed Mushtaq Ali Trophy trials instead of the government job when the opportunity came.